mesosphere/marathon/docs/docs/health-checks.md

 - Mesos-level health checks require tasks to listen on the container's loopback interface in addition to whatever interface they require.
 If you run a service in production, you will want to make sure that the users can reach it.

-- Marathon currently does NOT support the combination of mesos and marathon level health checks.
+- Marathon currently does NOT support the combination of Mesos and Marathon level health checks.

 #### `COMMAND` health checks